mkorosec/local-gpt-playground/README.md

 # TODO

-* setup alpaca.cpp
-* build a "context" query from embeddings
 * query alpaca with context gained from embeddings + query
 * introduce a vector db instead of a json file
+* json chunking - for large texts, incrementally build json file

 # Related resources